QuetzyPesty/isda-jigsaw-v3/README.md

 # ISDA Jigsaw v3

-A visual planner for ISDA Master Agreement / CSA negotiations.
-Configure clauses on a board, see a live dealer/buy-side risk score, generate a full-form Schedule (Markdown or Word with real tracked changes), practice negotiating against researched market scenarios, and run a "what breaks?" stress test against your current position.
+A visual planner for ISDA Master Agreement negotiations.
+- Configure clauses on a board,
+- see a live dealer/buy-side risk score,
+- generate a full-form Schedule (Markdown or Word with real tracked changes),
+- practice negotiating against researched market scenarios,
+-  "what breaks?" hypothetical stress test against your current position.

 Static site, no build step, no server-side code.
-Everything runs in the browser and saves to `localStorage` (private to each visitor's own browser — nothing is shared between people).
+Everything runs in the browser and saves to your `localStorage` (private to each visitor's own browser — nothing is shared between people).

 ## Run it